you-zhou/notes/dev.md

 ### dunder methods
 start and end with double underscores (Double UNDERscores).
 “Dunder add” is one way to say __add__,

+They are used to determine what happens under the covers when **operations** are performed on an object.
+For example, when you use the + or % operator on a string, the .__add__ or .__mod__ method is invoked respectively.

 ### help()
 e.g. `help("FORMATTING")`